-Balance transfers can be a great way to save money on credit card debt or other debts.
+Balance transfers can be a great way to consolidate and pay down your credit card debt.
 You could save hundreds or thousands of dollars in interest charges by taking advantage of the lower promotional interest rate.
 Balance transfers aren’t entirely risk free though, so there are a few traps that you’ll need to avoid.

 The most common mistakes that are made with balance transfers can happen at any time throughout the process, whether it is when you’re first applying or when you’re paying off the balance in full.
 We’ve identified some of the more common mistakes cardholders fall into and strategies you can use should you ever run into any of them.

 Problem: Applying for a card with the same issuer

 Balance transfer offers come with a wide range of terms and conditions, so you’ll need to meet some eligibility requirements to receive approval.

 Tucked away in all the fine print is a clause that says something along the lines of this: “offer is not available for balances transferred from existing credit card accounts with this issuer”.
 Basically, you have to be a new customer for the credit card issuer to approve your balance transfer at the promotional interest rate.
 For example, a Westpac customer could not get a Westpac balance transfer credit card.

 The other factor to remember when applying for a balance transfer credit card is that some companies offer cards that are actually underwritten by other financial institutions.
 Citi, for example, is the credit provider for Virgin Money, and as a result, existing Citi customers aren’t eligible for balance transfer offers to Virgin Money cards, and vice versa.